Atlantic (1849 ship): Civil War Service (18611865)

 On her April 1862 round trip to Port Royal she saw both the highest and lowest status passengers.
 She carried Major General David Hunter, the new commander of the Department of the South, on her outbound trip, and 85 Confederate prisoners of war captured at Fort Pulaski, on her return.
 In July 1862, Atlantic began serving as a hospital ship, transporting wounded and ill soldiers from the Peninsula Campaign to hospitals in the North.
 In August 1862 she transported 615 sick and wounded men from Fortress Monroe, in September 800 invalids from Alexandria, and in October nearly 1,500 more.

 In January 1863 Atlantic was pulled out of service for maintenance.
 She was hauled out in the East River on the Great Balance Dock, at the time the largest floating dry dock in the world, and had her hull stripped, caulked, and re-coppered.
 After a brief Army charter in the summer of 1863, Atlantic sailed her one commercial trip during the Civil War.
 The Panama Railroad, one of her owners, used her to carry freight to Aspinwall.
 She left New York on November 25, 1863, and arrived back on December 27, 1863.
-Several creditors of the Collins Line sought and failed to obtain injuntions to stop this trip as the bankruptcy litigation continued in its fifth year.
+Several creditors of the Collins Line sought and failed to obtain injunctions to stop this trip as the bankruptcy litigation continued in its fifth year.
 Within a month of her return, the Army had chartered her again, and the ship spent the rest of the war shuttling among New York and the other Union-controlled ports on the Atlantic coast.
 She carried troops, sick and wounded, prisoners of war, and stores of all kinds.
 Perhaps her final dramatic mission of the war was to carry the 112th New York Infantry Regiment to the second assault on Fort Fisher in January 1865.